monazza-qk92/Explore-real-world-data/README.md

 Outliers can occur for many reasons.
 Maybe a student meant to record "10" hours of study time, but entered "1" and missed the "0".
 Or maybe the student was abnormally lazy when it comes to studying!
 Either way, it's a statistical anomaly that doesn't represent a typical student.
 Let's see what the distribution looks like without it.

 ![image](https://user-images.githubusercontent.com/79583184/200016079-e53de149-73b9-4c3b-a2ce-317dc226c35f.png)

-or learning purposes we have just treated the value 1 is a true outlier here and excluded it.
+For learning purposes we have just treated the value 1 is a true outlier here and excluded it.
 In the real world, though, it would be unusual to exclude data at the extremes without more justification when our sample size is so small.
 This is because the smaller our sample size, the more likely it is that our sampling is a bad representation of the whole population (here, the population means grades for all students, not just our 22).
 For example, if we sampled study time for another 1000 students, we might find that it's actually quite common to not study much!

 When we have more data available, our sample becomes more reliable.
 This makes it easier to consider outliers as being values that fall below or above percentiles within which most of the data lie.
 For example, the following code uses the Pandas quantile function to exclude observations below the 0.01th percentile (the value above which 99% of the data reside).

 ![image](https://user-images.githubusercontent.com/79583184/200016180-74cdf436-724b-401c-9a1a-e795e489069c.png)

-For learning purposes we have just treated the value 1 is a true outlier here and excluded it.
-In the real world, though, it would be unusual to exclude data at the extremes without more justification when our sample size is so small.
-This is because the smaller our sample size, the more likely it is that our sampling is a bad representation of the whole population (here, the population means grades for all students, not just our 22).
-For example, if we sampled study time for another 1000 students, we might find that it's actually quite common to not study much!

-When we have more data available, our sample becomes more reliable.
-This makes it easier to consider outliers as being values that fall below or above percentiles within which most of the data lie.
-For example, the following code uses the Pandas quantile function to exclude observations below the 0.01th percentile (the value above which 99% of the data reside).
 ![image](https://user-images.githubusercontent.com/79583184/200017362-fb8f7f52-7c2c-4153-ad08-2d8f2e6c48f7.png)

 With the outliers removed, the box plot shows all data within the four quartiles.
 Note that the distribution is not symmetric like it is for the grade data though - there are some students with very high study times of around 16 hours, but the bulk of the data is between 7 and 13 hours; The few extremely high values pull the mean towards the higher end of the scale.